 My great-great-great-grandfather William Witt (1820-1871) married Elizabeth Hayes (daughter of Solomon Hayes) in 1845 in McMinn County, Tennessee.
-This couple are great-great-great-grandparents on both my maternal and paternal lines.
+This couple were great-great-great-grandparents on both my maternal and paternal lines.
 Both the Witt and Hayes families migrated to Titus County, Texas in 1850.
-The genealogy of this family is contained in three files:
+The genealogy of this family is contained in these files:

 - Joshua Hayes (c1720 – 1797) and family of Granville County, North Carolina

 - John Hayes (c1767 – c1819) more about his youngest son whom I once thought might have been the father of Solomon Hayes.

 - Solomon Hayes (1792 – 1859) who migrated from North Carolina to McMinn County, Tennessee and by 1850 to Titus County, Texas.

 - Identifying the father of Solomon Hayes — an explanation of the logic behind the conclusion